Malien/luar/reggie/README.md

 #### error table_property_lookup

-Emit an error which tells the failure to load property with name stored in AS, from table stored in AT
+Emit an error which tells the failure to load property with name stored in AS, from value stored in AD

+#### error table_member_lookup XDZ

+Emit an error which tells the failure to load member with value stored in AD, from value stored in register XDZ